sonic-net/SONiC/doc/BGP/BGP-router-id.md

 1. After bgp container started, configuration file `/etc/frr/bgpd.conf` for bgpd would be rendered.
 It will use Loopback0 IPv4 address as BGP router id, if it doesn't exist, the BGP router id wouldn't be specified.
 2. bgpd start with configuration rendered before.
 If BGP router id is not specified, it would choose an IP address in device to be BGP router id.
 3. After bgpcfgd started, it will add bgp peer depends on whether Loopback0 IPv4 exist.
+If Loopback0 IPv4 doesn't exist, stop to process neighbors adding and return with False signal.

 <p align=center>
 <img src="img/origin_bgp_seq.png" alt="Origin bgp seq" width=700>